Saturday, May 9, 2026

 For example, you can:

-- Design color flow from entry to back: cooler tones at the entrance, warmer ones in longer-stay zones
+2. Design color flow from entry to back: cooler tones at the entrance, warmer tones in longer-stay areas.

-- Limit or amplify décor density depending on your audience: sparse for the fast crowd, layered for loungers.
+5. Distance or layer the decoration density according to your clientele: sparse for the fast crowd, layered for the lingerers.

 Make Every Square Foot Count